What's ahead for our property markets for the rest of 2022 and beyond?

 Well, no, it doesn't.

-The truly wealthy not only have a capital growth portfolio behind them, they have learned that money is not wealth.
+The truly wealthy not only have a capital growth portfolio behind them, but they have also learned that money is not wealth.

 9. The sky isn’t falling

 When the good times seemingly turn bad the property pessimists and doomsayers come to the fore.

 These "commentators" predict the end of the financial world suggesting we should all sell up and hide under a rock.

 On the other hand, sophisticated investors ignore the white noise because they are concentrating on the long-term, where the view is calm and clear.

 Think about it… How often do we have to hear "this is the end of the world as we know it" until we realise this is not the end of the world as we know it?

 The world and our property markets move in cycles and for over 2000 years Spring has followed Winter, and I'm putting my money on the fact that spring will find this property winter once again.

 10. Opportunity is knocking

 When the opportunity arises, strike.